Marketplace overview

 5. Apply filters to narrow down the search results based on your campaign requirements.

-6. Explore the search results to find relevant publishers and inventory packages.
+6. Explore the search results to find relevant publishers, inventory packages, central partner deals, and private deals.

-1. From the search results, select a publisher or package
+1. From the search results, select a publisher, package, central partner deals, and private deals.

 2. Review the details, including: